 In September of this year, we’ve moved fully to our online Text and Task tool, an online form that allows you to choose from already submitted titles or propose new texts and tasks.

 If you’ve not had to use it before, we do have a step-by-step guide that walks you through the process.
 We also have a comprehensive guide on the NEA as a whole that is really worth a read.

 While it’s teachers who must submit the chosen titles, students are able to use the tool in their research stages.
 It can be useful for students to see what other candidates have written about to help them formulate their own work.

-These submissions do not need to be final; you are welcome to make amendments and additions until the final submission deadline (the 31st January in the year of examination).
+These submissions do not need to be final; you are welcome to make amendments and additions until the final submission deadline (31 January in the year of examination).

 In my previous teaching role, I found that students need to broaden their reading in order to have confidence in their taste.
 When it comes to prose, students tend to be more familiar with reading novels in their spare time and can often find a text of their choosing with greater ease.

 Drama is aided by the possible exposure it has received elsewhere in a student’s education.
 It also benefits from being a performance genre, enabling students to encounter texts organically through theatre trips, touring productions or innovations like NT Live and Digital Theatre Plus.

 Exposing students to contemporary poetry (beyond the familiar GCSE anthology authors) can seem a daunting task.
 I used to set up a research week for students to explore the modern poetic landscape, relying heavily on the Poetry Society, who offer highlights of their excellent quarterly review.